-If your pee is a brown color, that’s an indicator that you are dehydrated.
+If your pee is a brown color, that’s an indicator that you are dehydrated (and could even mean you’re at risk for rhabdomyolysis).
 Brown to dark brown urine may also be caused by certain medications or by bile buildup in your urine, which is an indicator of liver issues.

 Cloudy urine can be a symptom of a urinary tract infection, especially if your pee has a foul smell as well.
 Cloudy pee can also be a sign of kidney issues, certain diseases like diabetes and heart disease, STDs like gonorrhea and chlamydia, and prostate issues.

 If your urine is consistently cloudy, reach out to your health care provider.

 Red or even pink pee can be caused by food with deep pigments, like beets or even blueberries.
 If it’s a one-time thing and you notice a reddish color in your pee, think back on your recent meals to determine if that may be the cause.

 If your pee is consistently pink or red, you should contact your health care provider about some possible health issues, including problems with your prostate, kidneys and bladder.

 Orange pee can be a symptom of dehydration, infection and liver issues.
 It may also be a sign of adult jaundice.